hknd23/DeepLearningCausal/README.md

             compl.stepmax = 1e+09, response.stepmax = 1e+09)
 ```

-The distribution of the deep neural network-estimated PATT obtained from the PATT-C model using R neural net can be visualized by using `plot(pattc_nn)`.
+The distribution of the deep neural network-estimated PATT obtained from the PATT-C model using R neuralnet can be visualized by using `plot(pattc_nn)`.

-The tutorial for `pattc_neural` for the PATT-C model using R neural net is available [here](/tutorial.md#deep-neural-patt-c).
+The tutorial for `pattc_neural` for the PATT-C model using R neuralnet is available [here](/tutorial.md#deep-neural-patt-c).

-### Using the Package: Weighted Ensemble Learning Via Super Learner
+### Using the Package: Weighted Ensemble Learning Via SuperLearner

 #### Weighted Ensemble Learning for Meta-Learners